Board of Directors

 Silvia Sosa de Chávez

 Silvia Sosa de Chávez is a National Board certified teacher in her 23rd year of teaching with Albuquerque Public Schools.
 Since her undergraduate and master’s degree work in bilingual education at the University of New Mexico, dual language education has been her central focus, and she looks for ways to promote student success within the program.
 In her first year of teaching, Silvia worked alongside a small group of teachers to plan and implement Valle Vista’s dual language program.
 She went on to work in the dual language programs at East San José and Dolores Gonzales Elementary Schools for twelve years.
 Silvia then returned to Valle Vista Elementary School four years ago as a third-grade dual language teacher.
 Silvia was recognized for her work in 2008 as the Dual Language Teacher of the Year, and again in 2016 as Teacher of Distinction by the Golden Apple organization.
 She has dedicated her entire career as a planning committee member for La Cosecha Dual Language Conference, which supports teachers and administrators in the development of their own dual language programs.

 Jesse is a thirteen -year veteran ELA and ELD teacher who currently teaches in the Dual Language Program at Truman Middle School, the largest middle school in New Mexico.
 With a BA in Comparative Literature and Spanish and an MA in Bilingual Education from UNM, Jesse works with bilingual children who are developing their English.
 Currently, Jesse serves on the Board of Directors of Dual Language Education of New Mexico; in addition, he represents DLeNM on the Board of Directors of New Mexico Association of Bilingual Education.
-He is also a Project GLAD key trainer which enables him to train other teachers working with emerging bilingual learners.
 Jesse lives in Albuquerque where he is raising two bilingual children.